Do Natural Remedies for Scars Really Work? Here’s What to Know

 Also note: aloe vera gel is more likely to be effective on fresh scars or scars that are still in the healing process.
 Older scars or deep scars may not see as much improvement.

-Anti-inflammatory properties: Aloe vera contains compounds like acemannan and polysaccharides that have anti-inflammatory effects.
+The Science: Aloe vera contains compounds like acemannan and polysaccharides that have anti-inflammatory effects.
 Inflammation plays a role in scar formation, and by reducing inflammation, aloe vera may help minimize scar tissue.

-Collagen production: Aloe vera is believed to promote collagen production in the skin.
+It may also promote collagen production in the skin.
 Collagen is an essential protein that helps with wound healing and tissue repair.

 There is actually some scientific evidence that honey can help to fade scars.
 Interestingly, the type of honey used can play a role, with some studies suggesting that medical-grade or “active” honey (such as Manuka honey) may have more potent wound-healing properties.